TheatreUNCA 2023-2024 Mainstage Season

 Adapted & Directed by Alex McFadden

-Synopsis: “The Egg” follows an individual's experience with the afterlife upon their death.
-A being that the individual meets is identified as god who explains to them how they died in a car accident.
-This being then goes on to explain how the person will be reincarnated, losing their memories in the process.
-This, of course, wouldn’t be the first time, as they have been reincarnated many times according to the entity.
-Upon realizing that their next incarnation will be a peasant in 540 A.D., our protagonist questions the possibility of multiple incarnations of themself existing at the same time, and whether or not they may have interacted with themself before.
-The god finally admits to the individual that it’s more common than they think; Not only is everyone they’ve ever interacted with an incarnation of themself, but so is every human that has ever existed.
-Once they have experienced every human life there is to live, then they will finally be able to join this being in the next stage of existence.
+Synopsis: “The Egg” follows two individuals’ experience with the afterlife upon their death.
+Beings that the individuals meet are identified as god who explains to them how they died.
+The beings then go on to explain how the people will be reincarnated, losing their memories in the process.
+This, of course, wouldn’t be the first time, as they have been reincarnated many times according to the entities.
+Our protagonists question the possibility of multiple incarnations of themselves existing at the same time, and whether or not they may have interacted with themselves before.
+Not only is everyone they’ve ever interacted with an incarnation of themselves, but so is every human that has ever existed.
+Once they have experienced every human life there is to live, then they will finally be able to join the beings in the next stage of existence.
 The universe is simply an egg.

 Contact theatre@unca.edu for more information